 There is no need for external equipment to quickly on load and off load most cargo.
 This can get the aircraft in and out of “hot” landing zones in a hurry, reducing the chances of taking incoming hits.

 Because the Airbus A400M can carry more parachutists and heavier droppable loads than other similar aircraft, fewer sorties will need to be flown to deliver similar quantities of goods, promoting overall savings.

 Parachuting and cargo drops can quickly and efficiently be made through either rear doors or a rear ramp.
 This can be at altitudes as high as 40,000 feet due to a high efficiency pressurization system.
 Cargo can also be safely delivered during passes at altitudes as low as fifteen feet.

-To date Airbus has produced some 80 A400M aircraft and has multiple orders from nations around the world, primarily England, France and Germany.
+To date Airbus has produced some 87 Airbus A400M aircraft and has multiple orders from nations around the world, primarily England, France, Germany and Spain.

 The RC Airbus A400M is a relatively new aircraft and, so far as we know, these are the only models of it and the sole source of scale airplane plans and kits for it is from Tony Nijhuis Designs.

 Pictured above is the giant scale RC Airbus A400M scratch built by Sergio Vergara.
 It has a 12 foot wingspan and is made from balsa and plywood.
 Sergio uses .91 Saito four stroke engines to power the 46 lb. model.

 The Tony Nijhuis Designs RC Airbus A400M has a wingspan of 76 in. with a length of 63 in.
 Construction is from balsa and ply.
 It will take Speed 600 size motors for power, either brushed or brushless.
 Best performance with the brushed motors was achieved using 9 x 7 props.
 Weight of the model, ready to fly, is just 9 1/2 lbs.